The Manual Handling Training System - Frequently Asked Questions

 There is no set requirement, but it is recommended that refresher training should be provided at intervals not more than every three years or where there is a change in work practices resulting in the introduction of a new system of work related to manual handling or use of equipment to handled loads.

-Yes, however our requirement is that Manual Handling Training at workplace level should be delivered by a FETAC Level 6 Manual Handling Instructor.
-This can be an external or an in-house instructor
+Yes, however our requirement is that Manual Handling Training at workplace level should be delivered by a QQI Level 6 Manual Handling Instructor.
+This can be an external or an in-house instructor.

-Will there be a need for instructors, who have achieved a FETAC level 6 award for manual handling instruction or people handling instruction, to be re-certified at any stage?
+Will there be a need for instructors, who have achieved a QQI level 6 award for manual handling instruction or people handling instruction, to be re-certified at any stage?